-The College will not purchase, require, recommend, or promote use of the Kindle DX or any other dedicated electronic book reader by its students or other individuals in its classes, curricula, or other programs unless or until such electronic book reader is fully accessible to individuals with visual impairments or Reed provides reasonable accommodation or modification for this type of technology to students or other individuals with visual impairments.
+The College will not require, recommend, or promote use of any dedicated electronic book reader by its students or other individuals in its classes, curricula, or other programs unless or until such device is fully accessible to individuals with visual impairments or Reed provides reasonable accommodation for students or other individuals with visual impairments.

 Reed College may engage in pilot programs or product testing designed to evaluate the features, including accessibility features, of new technologies so long as reasonable accommodation or modification is provided.

-The phrase "dedicated electronic book reader" means any wireless, hand-held device whose primary purpose is for reading textual materials such as books, magazines, newspapers, etc. Examples of dedicated electronic book readers include Amazon's Kindle 2 and Kindle DX , the Barnes and Noble nook, the Sony PRS-600, PRS-700, PRS 505 and others.
-A dedicated electronic book reader is distinguished from "general purpose computing devices" such as smartphones, laptops, tablets, and desktop computers which may, among other things, be used to read text.
+The phrase "dedicated electronic book reader" means any wireless, hand-held device whose primary purpose is for reading textual materials such as books, magazines, newspapers, etc. A dedicated electronic book reader is distinguished from "general purpose computing devices" such as smartphones, laptops, tablets, and desktop computers which may, among other things, be used to read text.

 A dedicated electronic book reader will be considered fully accessible to individuals with visual impairments if all uses of the device that are available to individuals without disabilities are available to individuals with visual impairments in a manner which ensures that its use in the college setting is equally as effective for individuals with visual impairments as it is for others.